Driftwood2D/Driftwood/docsrc/01_Engine_Usage/03_Command_Line_Options.md

 ### --root

 The "--root" option is followed by the relative path (from the current working directory) to the folder where world packages and patches are kept.
 Path entries are relative to the root path set here.

-### --self

-The "--self" option is followed by the relative path (from the current working directory) to the engine executable or source folder.

 ### --db